Skip to content

 Like any shift in behavior, deep understanding must come before meaningful change can occur.
 And an excellent place to begin tackling the various types of bias in the workplace is first to understand the various forms it can take and analyze how it might be present in your organization.

-There are several different sorts of unconscious biases that can manifest in the hiring process.
+Several different sorts of unconscious biases can manifest in the hiring process.
+Here are some examples and some handy tips for avoiding them.

 1. Affinity bias